-As shown in Table 18, the increase in both traffic and toll revenue in FY 2012 was attributable to the early signs of slow recovery following the recession.
-The facility experienced an increase in toll revenue in FY 2013 due to the toll rate increase.
+As shown in Table 16, Veterans Expressway experienced a decrease in traffic, but an increase in toll revenue in FY 2013 due to the toll rate increase.
 The decline in traffic and revenue in FY 2014 was attributable to construction activities related to lane widening on this facility.
 The revenue was also impacted by the delay in collection from TOLL-BY-PLATE® customers resulting from the All-Electronic toll conversion as stated above.
-As reported by Turnpike management, the completion of most of the construction activities during FY 2016 and continuing through FY 2017 is reflected in the increase in traffic of nine percent and 13 percent in toll revenue.
+As reported by Turnpike management, the completion of most of the construction activities during FY 2016 and continuing through FY 2017 is reflected in the increase in traffic of 9.1 percent and 13 percent in toll revenue.
 As previously stated in Section 2.1.6, the combined revenue impact from the cash, SunPass® and TOLL-BY-PLATE® toll rate adjustments in October 2017, and the normal growth, offset by revenue loss prompted by the 15-day toll suspension due to Hurricane Irma, resulted in a net revenue increase of 3.9 percent in FY 2018.
-Continued traffic growth in FY 2019 resulted in a net increase in toll revenue of 5.3 percent.
+Continued traffic growth in FY 2019 resulted in a net increase in toll revenue of 5.4 percent.
 In FY 2020, Veterans Expressway traffic growth was lower than previous years through February 2020, with an approximate growth of three percent for the period July 2019 through February 2020.
 Beginning in March 2020, traffic declined as a result of the COVID-19 pandemic.
-Accordingly, traffic declined approximately 35 percent for the four month period ended June 2020, heavily contributing to the overall decline in traffic of 10 percent.
+Accordingly, traffic declined approximately 35 percent for the four-month period ending June 2020, heavily contributing to the overall decline in traffic of 9.9 percent.
 Revenue declines were not as pronounced due to improvements in billing and collections during FY 2020.
 During the first month of FY 2021, traffic on Veterans Expressway was down 24 percent compared to the previous year.
 Through the remainder of FY 2021, the COVID-19 pandemic impacts to commuter traffic on the facility began to diminish.
-FY 2021 ended with an overall 3.4 percent decrease in traffic and 4.4 percent decrease in revenues on Veterans Expressway.
-Systemwide declines in FY 2020 and FY 2021 SunPass® participation were a result of changing new back office business rules, see Section 3.1.5 for a detailed explanation.
+FY 2021 ended with an overall 3.4 percent decrease in traffic and 3.5 percent decrease in revenues on Veterans Expressway.
+In FY 2022, Veterans Expressway experienced a 16.7 percent increase in traffic and 14.5 percent increase in toll revenue due to the continued recovery from the COVID-19 pandemic and the opening of the Suncoast Parkway extension.
+FY 2022 toll revenue on Veterans Expressway exceeded the pre-pandemic high of FY 2019.
+Systemwide declines in SunPass® participation from FY 2020 to FY 2022 were a result of changing new back-office business rules, see Section 3.1.5 for a detailed explanation.

-Table 18 Veterans Expressway Traffic Transactions and Toll Revenue FY 2012-2021
+Table 16 Veterans Expressway Traffic Transactions and Toll Revenue FY 2013-2022